 The DNA-fishing method is capable of detecting E. multilocularis DNA originating from any developmental stage of the parasite, including worms, and eggs in high volume samples.
 The method is suitable for use during the patent phase of the infection when eggs are shed in the faeces.
 This period constitutes roughly two-thirds of the entire infection period.
 The MC-DNA/realtime PCR methods has been shown to be more sensitive than egg isolation by sieving followed by detection of parasite DNA using a multiplex PCR, used previously in the Norwegian surveillance program (11, 12).
-Validation of the current methods in our laboratory has demonstrated a sensitivity of 58% and 88% in 3 g samples spiked with 5 eggs or one worm, respectively (unpublished results).

-Initially, a test sensitivity of 63% and a specificity of 100% were assumed (11).
-However, our internal validation has demonstrated an overall sensitivity of 70%.
-For samples spiked with \ge 10 eggs the sensitivity is 86% which is close to the method of Isaksson et al. (12) (88% test sensitivity) (11, 14).
-The apparent prevalence and corresponding confidence interval were estimated using Epitools (15), with a test sensitivity of 63% and a specificity of 100%.
+Initially, a test sensitivity of 63% and a specificity of 100% were assumed 11).
+However, our internal validation has demonstrated an overall sensitivity of 0.80.
+For samples spiked with \geq 10 eggs the sensitivity is 0.90 which is close to the method of Isaksson et al. (12) (Se 0.88) (11, 14).
+The apparent prevalence and corresponding confidence interval were estimated using Epitools (15), with a test sensitivity of 0.63 and a specificity of 1.00.